RESEARCH

 I n practice we seek to establish through field measurements the astronomical orientation of an archaeological structure.
 Likewise, calendars, cosmologies and cosmogonies, cosmological symbols and all evidence of cultural activity related to astronomy are studied.

-M achu Picchu deserves a separate discourse: the entire citadel, if observed with the eye of the archaeoastronomer, is a mine of information and ancient wisdom, and the truth is that we are only beginning to dig the surface.
-What is certain, is that many of the enigmas that surround this extraordinary site find very clear explanations if looked at from this perspective
+Machu Picchu deserves a separate investigation: the entire citadel, when observed with the eye of the archaeoastronomer, is a mine of information and ancestral wisdom, and the truth is that we are just beginning to scratch the surface.
+The truth is that many of the mysteries surrounding this extraordinary site find very clear explanations when viewed from the archaeoastronomical perspective

 Ancient Architecture